Publications, Reports and Guides

 "More Homes Through Manufacture" Report - May 2015

 A Housing Forum Working Group report into how modern methods of construction can deliver more and better quality homes.

 Supported by: The Hyde Group

-The Home Performance Labelling Pilot has been worked on by Housing Forum Members using 20 house types put forward by builders, housing associations, manufacturers and designers.
-They have developed a customer friendly indicator which can compare space, storage, and energy efficiency using the London Mayor's standard as a benchmark.
-Read the full report
+The Home Performance Labelling Pilot used 20 house types put forward by builders, housing associations, manufacturers and designers to develop a customer-friendly indicator which can compare space, storage, and energy efficiency.

 Principal Parties: The Housing Forum; HTA Design LLP; BLP insurance (BLP)